-The native WordPress commenting system allows visitors to engage with your blog post.
+A WordPress comment plugin provides more features than the native WordPress commenting system, which allows visitors to engage with your blog post in new ways.

-However, some brands may need additional features that only alternative WordPress commenting systems can deliver.
-For example, the native WordPress commenting system doesn’t allow users to vote or rank other comments, share responses on social media or get instant response notifications.
+For example, the native WordPress commenting system doesn’t allow users to vote or rank other comments, share responses on social media, or get instant response notifications.
 This leaves plenty of room for improvement in generating user engagement and increasing time on site.

-By using other WordPress comment plugins, you stand to gain a number of potential features WordPress alone does not offer.
+By using a WordPress comment plugin, you stand to gain a number of potential features that WordPress alone does not offer.
+These include:

 - Social media and email integrations